matthieugomez/EconPDEs.jl/README.md

 using Pkg
 Pkg.add("EconPDEs")
 ```

+# Examples

+The `examples` folder shows how to use the solver to solve a variety of macro - finance models:
+- Asset Pricing Models
+	- Habit Model (Campbell Cochrane (1999) and Wachter (2005))
+	- Long Run Risk Model (Bansal Yaron (2004))
+	- Disaster Model (Wachter (2013))
+	- Garleanu Panageas (2015) Heterogeneous Agent Models
+	- Di Tella (2017) Model of Balance Sheet Recessions
+- Consumption Saving Models
+    - Wang Wang Yang (2016) Optimal consumption and savings with stochastic income and recursive utility
+    - Achdou Han Lasry Lions Moll (2018) Consumption Saving Problem with Stochastic Labor Income with one or two assets
+- Investment Model
+	- Bolton Chen Wang (2009) A Unified Theory of Tobin's q, Corporate Investment, Financing, and Risk Management

 # Solving  PDEs
 The function `pdesolve` takes three arguments: (i) a function encoding the ode / pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.